Saab 9-3: 2005

-The 2.2 TiD engine was replaced with the common rail 1.9 TiD engine from Fiat.
-The 1.9 TiD was available both as an 8V version with 120 PS and a 16V version with 150 PS.
+The 2.2 TiD engine was replaced with the common rail 1.9 TiD engine, sourced from Fiat.
+The 1.9 TiD was available both as an 8-valve version with 120 PS and a 16-valve version with 150 PS.
 The 8V version was available exclusively with a 6-speed manual, while the 16V was also available with a 6-speed automatic.
 The 16V was equipped with a diesel particulate filter as standard, while it was optional on the 8V for the 2005 MY.
 Like the 2.2 TiD, the 1.9 TiD was not available in the US.

 US versions were sold with 16-inch wheels standard (17-inch for the Aero), unlike the 15-inch wheels which were previously found in the Linear version.
 In the United States, but not in most countries, 2005 was the last year of the Linear and Arc versions.
 In addition, the 6-speed manual was dropped and both the Arc and Aero received the 5-speed manual.